Okemwag/Okemwag/README.md

 ## About Me

 I'm a software engineer with a deep interest in database internals, distributed systems, and performance optimization.
 I love exploring how databases work under the hood, from storage engines to query optimization and transaction management.
-My goal is to contribute to open-source database projects and build scalable, efficient systems.

 <h3 align="left">Connect with me:</h3>
 <p align="left">